5 Ways to Prevent Employee Dishonesty and Theft

 Remote Access Fraud

-3. Track petty cash & items that are commonly stolen – Keeping track of your assets (big or small) is important, as is knowing where/how your petty cash is being spent.
+3. Track petty cash & items that are commonly stolen – Keeping track of your assets (big or small) is essential, as is knowing where/how your little cash is being spent.
 Let’s take a look at the top 8 most commonly stolen office items:

 Pens, pencils, and highlighters.
 According to Boston.com, 82% of employees have admitted to stealing these items.